kili-technology/kili-python-sdk/docs/sdk/tutorials/export_a_kili_project.md

 )
 ```

 Please note that a standard YOLO file format must also include the path root to the assets, and also the `train`, `val` and `test` subfolders.
-Since this is up to the ML engineer or Data scientist which data goes where, we do not provide this layout.
+Since this is up to the ML engineer or Data scientist to know which data goes where, we do not provide this layout.

 ### COCO format